raja28april/javascript/notes.md

 # why to use strict mode and this keyword notes;

-1. spelling mistakes will be ignored in non strict mode
+1. spelling mistakes will be ignored in non strict modes
-2. 'this' keyword will point to window object in non strict mode inside normal functions for arrow functions
+2. in normal functions this keyword points to window objects
+3. in arrow functions this points to the nearest surronding object - here it is called as lexical this